Schnippen/mahjong/README.md

 However, it still has rough edges and requires further refinement.

 It is playable and functional, but there is still a lot of work to be done to enhance performance and UX.

+The UI is strictly utilitarian.
+The primary goal is to ensure smooth gameplay and clear information presentation rather than elaborate visual design.

 ## Bugs & To-Do List